 The hero image on Gameplay’s website illustrates a controller that has been opened up, and the parts are taken apart.
 That perfectly illustrates what this podcast does.
 The podcast takes apart video games and lets the listeners take a closer look at their elements.
-Beside the illustration are four links to the podcast’s episodes over different platforms.
+Aside from the illustration are links to the podcast’s episodes over four different platforms.

 Below the fold, you will find the links to the podcast’s latest stories.
 The copy is concise yet highly informative.
 Each picture leads to a page where you can find an article about the topic.
 You can also listen to the episode about that article on the player embedded into the webpage.